You are here

 Colonial visual culture and anthropology and theories of empire focused in the Andes both before and after Spanish contact.

 Interactions between the Inka and the Amazon; colonial Peru

-Contemporary art, social practice and collaborative art, postcolonial theory, African urban space and visual culture.
+Contemporary art, social practice and collaborative art, art and ecology, postcolonial theory, African urban space and visual culture.